 Under these circumstances, Workers Compensation becomes your “primary” insurance, not your insurance.
 Thus, covering medical bills and lost wages.
 But, what about recovering damages from your personal injury?
 Like, any other auto accident you need to consult with an auto accident attorney.
 Because they can advise all the options you have available.

 Work-Related Car Accident Injury Recovery Limits

 First, you are eligible for Workers Compensation after a work-related car accident.
 Regardless of fault.
-Unfortunately, with these car accidents, you cannot use your PIP (personal injury protection) benefits.
+Unfortunately, you cannot use your PIP (personal injury protection) benefits with these car accidents.
 Nor, can you recover damages from Workers Compensation.

-Even though, Florida’s Workers Compensation doesn’t allow you to recover damages it does you’re your medical bills.
+Even though, Florida’s Workers Compensation doesn’t allow you to recover damages it pays your medical bills.
 And, it will pay 2/3 of lost wages while you are out of work.
 Despite, getting your medical bills paid.
 Still, these benefits restrict the injured employee from receiving full compensation.

 How to handle a work-related car accident

 Next, we have good news for individuals involved in work-related car accidents caused by another driver.
 While you can’t recover damages from your Workers Compensation benefits.
 Yet, you can recover damages from the party that caused the accident.
 Be that as it may, here are a couple of facts you should know about.